sst/guide/_examples/how-to-debug-lambda-functions-with-webstorm.md

 To allow WebStorm to set breakpoints and debug our Lambda functions we'll add it to our [Debug Configurations](https://www.jetbrains.com/help/webstorm/running-and-debugging-node-js.html#running).

-Select `package.json` from the left panel, click on the `▶️` icon next to the `start` script, and then select `Modify Run Configuration`.
+Select the `package.json` from the left panel, click on the `▶️` icon next to the `start` script, and then select **Modify Run Configuration**.

 ![Select run icon beside start script in WebStorm](/assets/examples/webstorm/select-run-icon-beside-start-script-in-webstorm.png)

-It will open up a popup where you need to configure the settings as per the project, WebStorm does it automatically for us.
-Make sure your settings looks like below.
+It will open up a dialog where you need to configure the settings as per the project, WebStorm does it automatically for us.
+Make sure your settings look like below.

 ![Create run configuration in WebStorm](/assets/examples/webstorm/create-run-configuration-in-webstorm.png)